Troublesome Topic: THE ANATOMY AND PHYSIOLOGY OF THE UNIVERSE Part 1

 Cleansing must always come before atonement.

-This was true even after Jesus died for our redemption and rose again for us to live a holy life.
+The realities of clean and unclean are true even after Jesus died for our redemption and rose again for us to live a holy life.

 We are cleansed when we repent and confess; we are atoned for when we use faith to grab hold of the atoning blood of Jesus.
 In our minds they go together when a person decides to follow Jesus, but in reality they are two different things that fulfill the two requirements of God’s spiritual economy.